-[The Insurer's] [redacted] agents use the company provided software to complete applications and obtain customers signature.
-Once an agent and the customer complete the application, the agent uses the same software installed on his or her computer to send the application to the company.
+[The Insurer] [redacted] agents use the company provided software to complete applications and obtain customers [sic] signature.
+Once an agent and the customer complete an application, the agent uses the same software installed on his or her computer to send the application to the company.
 When the company receives the application, the review and underwriting process begins.

-- 2. How does [the Insurer] [redacted] identify which agent submits the application?
-If it uses Identifying codes for the agents, how and when are those assigned? - a) How does [the Insurer] [redacted] identify which agent submits the application?
+- 2. How does [the Insurer] [redacted] identify which agent submits the application? - a) How does [the Insurer] [redacted] identify which agent submits the application?